LoyolaChicagoBooks/operatingsystems/source/homework1.rst

 Details
 -------
 Your job in this assignment will be:
  #.
+You must use C or C++ on Linux and Minix for this project.
+ #.
+A Makefile to build your project.
+ #.
+A README.txt file describing how to run your program.
+ #.
 Use the popen() call to establish a pipe to the "ps" command.
 We'll use this to capture a snapshot of the list of currently running processes on your system.
 You will need to figure out how the options of the PID and PPID in Minix.
 For example, on Linux ps, ps -ef shows the PID and PPID.
 On Minix, it's slightly different (of course), so you'll want to read the Minix man page for ps.
  #.
 A big part of the job is to learn how "ps" works (read man page!) and figure out what all of the columns represent.
  #.
 Write a program that builds a process tree.